karinschlangen/stemCells_pathways/README.md

-# stemCells_pathways
-Code for calculations and plots used in "Distinct pathway interactomes control cell cycle, size and survival of human pluripotent stem cells."
+Contains R-scripts used in our Nature Communications paper "Distinct pathway interactomes control cell cycle, size and survival of human pluripotent stem cells."